 The LSAT is offered 6 times a year (January, March, June, July, September, and November).
 It is recommended that you take the June LSAT during the year you are applying.
 So, for example, if you are planning on attending law school right after completing your undergraduate degree, you should sit for the exam in June at the end of your junior year.

 Each law school will look at your LSAT scores differently (some consider an average, some consider your high score, and some consider your most recent score) and this is something you need to consider when preparing for the exam as well as deciding to retake it.

 You will need to provide an official copy of your transcripts sent from the Registrar directly to the CAS.
-For more information about which institutions you need a transcript from, please visit the LSAC website here.

 *It is recommended that you obtain a copy of your transcripts before requesting them to be sent to the CAS so that you can review them for accuracy, however the official transcript must come from the Registrar.